VinoStudio/ddd-django-barter/README.md

 ### Starting and Stopping the Application
 The application uses a Docker Compose setup with multiple services:
 1. Run the application:
-- if this is the first time running, run the following command:
+- If this is the first time running, run the following command:
 ```bash
 make app
 ```
-- then run the following command to apply django-migrations:
+- Then run the following command to apply django-migrations:
 ```bash
 make migrations
 ```
-- next time is enough to run:
+- Next time, it's enough to run:
 ```bash
 make app
 ```

-2.Stop application running containers by:
+2. Stop the application running containers by:
 ```bash
 make down
 ```